au-ts/sddf/examples/echo_server/README.md

 using both UDP and TCP traffic, over a fixed set of incrementally increasing throughput loads.
-The throughputs start small (10Mb/s, 20Mb/s, 50Mb/s, 100Mb/s) and increase in increments of 100Mb/s until the maximum throughput of the NIC is reached (normally 1000Mb/s, corresponding to an approximate data throughput of 970Mb/s when headers are accounted for).
+The throughputs start small (10Mb/s, 20Mb/s, 50Mb/s, 100Mb/s) and increase in increments of 100Mb/s until the maximum throughput of the NIC is reached (normally 970Mb/s, which corresponds to an actual load of 1000mb/s when accounting for the overhead of ethernet headers).

 For a selected throughput, a benchmark run involves three phases, throughout all of which traffic is sent by the clients to the target at the selected